Manerr/Bankamaticks/README.md

 ## How to use it:

  1. Download the full repo
- 2. Just put the included files on your server directory. *[Don't forget to customize them and work yourself since it's just the design part]*
+ 2. Just put the included files on your server directory [Except the screenshots...]. *[Don't forget to customize them and work yourself since it's just the design part]*
  3. Enjoy.